 Progressive Activists who dominate the EDI field have outlier views.
-While feel more free than others to speak during EDI training sessions, they can hinder productive conversation as most view it as helpful to criticise people on diversity issues which the general public see as unfair.
+While they feel more free than others to speak during EDI training sessions, they can hinder productive conversation.
+The wider public see it as unfair if they are criticised (by Progressive Activists) during discussion of diversity issues.

-Only Progressive Activists think it is helpful to criticise mistakes.
+Only Progressive Activists think it is helpful to criticise mistakes